Japan suspends 1.6 mln doses of Moderna shot days after contamination reports | Health

 Japan suspends 1.6 mln doses of Moderna shot days after contamination reports

-Chief Cabinet Secretary Katsunobu Kato said there had been no cases reported of health issues related to contaminated shots administrated.
-Japan Airlines said it had cancelled some COVID-19 vaccinations for its employees on Thursday after receiving Moderna vaccines with particulate matter.
+Its rival Japan Airlines also cancelled some COVID-19 vaccinations for its employees on Thursday after receiving Moderna vaccines with particulate matter.
+Despite several companies cancelling planned vaccinations, Prime Minister Yoshihide Suga said the country's inoculation plan would be little affected by the issue.

 - Country: